kkkaslikar/ChIP-seq-Analysis-SMAD2-SMAD3/index.md

 We decided that performing the analysis on *differentially*-called peaks would be a better way of appreciating differences between the Smad2 and Smad3 axes, rather than just looking at regularly-called peaks, since Smad2 and Smad3 share some binding sites.
 A differential peak would indicate more promiscous binding of one over the other at a particular location, and might indicate that a particular gene is more influenced by, for example, Smad3 rather than Smad2.
 Hence, such a gene would be part of the Smad3 axis rather than the Smad2 axis.

-Hence, differential binding analysis was performed on both the treated and untreated Smad2 and Smad3 data, for both the native as well as the GFP-targeted Smad3 antibody.
+Differential binding analysis was performed on both the treated and untreated Smad2 and Smad3 data, for both the native as well as the GFP-targeted Smad3 antibody.
 The code used for the differential binding, as well as some of the output, is presented at [this link](https://kkkaslikar.github.io/ChIP-seq-Analysis-SMAD2-SMAD3/Jeremy_chipseq/differential_binding_pipeline.html)

 ## Analysis of differential peaks

 Priority was given to the analysis of differential peaks from treated ChIP-seq samples, since our objective was to understand the difference between the Smad2 and Smad3 binding sites *after* TGFβ treatment.
-The rendered R notebook for this analysis is given at [https://kkkaslikar.github.io/ChIP-seq-Analysis-SMAD2-SMAD3/Jeremy_chipseq/differential_binding/treated/treated-differential_binding.nb.html](https://kkkaslikar.github.io/ChIP-seq-Analysis-SMAD2-SMAD3/Jeremy_chipseq/differential_binding/treated/treated-differential_binding.nb.html)
+The rendered R notebook for this analysis is given at [this link](https://kkkaslikar.github.io/ChIP-seq-Analysis-SMAD2-SMAD3/Jeremy_chipseq/differential_binding/treated/treated-differential_binding.nb.html)